Yoga: The great Bharatiya knowledge system that unites physical self with metaphysical beyond

 - Samadhi

-I’m not sharing these facts to dilute the ‘importance of Asans’, but to expand the perception towards the full and higher potential of ‘Yog’.
+I’m not sharing these facts to dilute the ‘importance of Asans’, but to expand the perception towards the full & higher potential of ‘Yog’.

 At the first level, Yog helps to unite us with ourselves, so that we start to experience a certain integration in our own physical body, mental thoughts, emotions and actions.